Roger Christie: Guilty plea

 Christie faced up to 40 years in a federal penitentiary if convicted at trial.
 He was represented by a public defender.
 While Christie was awaiting trial, six co-defendants made plea deals with the prosecution to cooperate with authorities.

 On September 27, 2013, Christie made a deal with prosecutors to plead guilty in federal court to conspiring to manufacture, distribute, and possess with intent to distribute 100 or more marijuana plants.
-His wife, Sherryanne Christie, pleaded guilty to a similar charge but involving 50 plants or more.
+His wife, Sherryanne Christie, pleaded guilty to a similar charge involving 50 plants or more.
 As part of a plea agreement, the Christies agreed to forfeit more than $21,000 in proceeds from the operation of the THC Cannabis Ministry, which operated in Hilo from 2000 until July 8, 2010, when they and 12 others were arrested.
 Roger Christie also agreed under duress to forfeit a condominium apartment on Kauila Street in Hilo which was a gift from his late Mother.

 On April 28, 2014, U.S. District Judge Leslie Kobayashi sentenced Roger Christie to a term of five years in federal prison, with credit for the almost four years he had been incarcerated, permitting him to be released after serving 50 months in the Federal Detention Center Honolulu with no bail and no trial, no outside, no sunshine and no media contact allowed.
 In addition, he was sentenced to supervised release — the federal equivalent of probation — for four years after serving his prison term.
-The conditions of the supervised release include refraining from use of marijuana or other controlled substances or from being in the presence of using marijuana.
+The conditions of the supervised release include refraining from the use of marijuana or other controlled substances or from being in the presence of using marijuana.
 He was subject to drug testing and always tested negative.
-He was allowed to appeal his sentence, but was denied by the Ninth Circuit Court of Appeals in San Francisco.
+He was allowed to appeal his sentence but was denied by the Ninth Circuit Court of Appeals in San Francisco.
 His wife and co-defendant, Sherryanne "Share" Christie was sentenced to a term of 27-months.
-She was allowed to remain free on bail pending appeal of her sentence which was denied.
+She was allowed to remain free on bail pending an appeal of her sentence which was denied.

 The prosecution resulted from the combined efforts from 2008 to 2010 of the Drug Enforcement Administration; the Internal Revenue Service-Criminal Investigations; Homeland Security Investigations; the Federal Bureau of Investigation; the Bureau of Alcohol, Tobacco, Firearms, and Explosives; the U.S. Postal Inspection Service; the U.S. Marshals Service; the National Park Service; the Sheriff's Office, Department of Public Safety; the Hawaii Police Department; and the Honolulu Police Department.
 The case was prosecuted by Assistant U.S. Attorney Michael K. Kawahara.